Nova East Star Party

-Nova East was originally established as the camping and observing weekend for the Halifax Centre and has grown to include participants from many other astronomy clubs in the Atlantic region, and a number of attendees from the northeastern United States.
-All participants come to enjoy dark skies.
+Nova East was originally established as the camping and observing weekend for the RASC Halifax Centre and has grown to include participants from many other astronomy clubs in the Atlantic region, and a number of attendees from the northeastern United States.
+All participants come to enjoy dark skies in a sociable setting.
 A limiting magnitude of +6 is the norm.
 Nova East occurs on a weekend near the new Moon phase towards the end of summer.

 - If payment sent via e-transfer, you will be refunded via e-transfer by our Treasurer.

 - If payment was mailed in with a cheque or money order, the payment will be withheld until Nova East.
 The Registrar will contact you to determine the refund method.

 NOTE: If NE is cancelled, you will receive your prepaid T-shirt.
 Sorry, there are no refunds for T-shirts.

 |Mail-In Registration - August 5, 2023